Jamie Foxx Defends Singer Sela Vave After They Were Spotted Together Following His Split With Katie Holmes

 Sela Vave herself shared Foxx’s video, writing in the caption that this is the “TRUE” story for those calling her a “home wrecker” after his split with Katie Holmes.

 There were signs that Jamie Foxx and Katie Holmes were splitting, even before Foxx was spotted out with Sela Vave.
-As TMZ reported, Katie Holmes was spotted out in New York City alone around that same time of his outing to a Los Angeles nightclub, though the report noted at the time it did not cause much of a stir given that Holmes and Foxx were frequently apart as they both worked on different projects.
+As TMZ reported, Katie Holmes was spotted out in New York City alone around that same time of his outing to a Los Angeles nightclub, though the report noted at the time it did not cause much of a stir, given that Holmes and Foxx were frequently apart as they both worked on different projects.